Leytton/ThinkJD/README_EN.md

 ## 0x01 Add the Dependencies
 ### Jar library

-Add the ThinkJDBC-x.x.x-core.jar core library and the  following two dependencies:
+Add the ThinkJDBC-x.x.x-core.jar core library and the  following dependency:

- - mysql-connector-java-5.1.39.jar
  - commons-dbutils-1.6.jar

 or maybe you prefer to work with maven.